artdecocode/typal/README.md

 > _Google Closure Compiler_ does not discover source code files the list of which must be passed manually.
 In addition, it does not work with internal Node.JS modules natively.
 The software that performs static analysis of programs to detect what files to feed to the compiler, as well as mocking Node.JS built-in modules in the `node_modules` folder and providing externs for them is called _Depack_.

-After finishing its job, the compiler will give us warnings shown below, which tell us that the program was not typed checked correctly.
+After finishing its job, the compiler will give us warnings shown below, which tell us that the program was not type-checked correctly.
 Sometimes we can ignore warnings, but we loose the ability to ensure correct typing.
 It is also possible that the compiler will perform the advanced optimisations incorrectly by mangling property names (e.g., `regex` becomes `a`), but it is not the case here because all files are used together, but if we were publishing the library, the first parameter `rule` would not adhere to the _Rule_ interface.

 <table>
 <tr><th><a name="google-closure-compiler-warnings">Google Closure Compiler Warnings</a></th></tr>